pyllyukko/harden.yml/README.md

 ### :information_source: Notes

-* Make sure regular users that should be able to login are members of the `allowed_group` group
+* :busts_in_silhouette: Make sure regular users that should be able to login are members of the `allowed_group` group
 * :sandwich: Sudo hardening:
     * `noexec` is on by default, so you need to take this into account in your custom rules
     * :timer_clock: Interactive shells to `root` have timeout, so use `screen` for those longer administrative tasks